Student support: accessibility and reasonable adjustments

 What happens in the meeting

-At your meeting, your disability adviser (DA) will have access to the information you have provided via your MyTap Portal, and will discuss your request for reasonable adjustments with you.
+If you request a meeting or are invited to one, your disability adviser (DA) will review the information you have provided via your MyTAP Portal or email, and will discuss your reasonable adjustments with you.

-You may also discuss access to work arrangements where relevant, your course assessments and placements.
+You may also discuss access to work arrangements and placements where relevant.

 Types of reasonable adjustments